scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

         optimizer = 'adam'
         learning_rate = 0.001

-Named configs can be added en-block from the commandline and from Python, and are treated as a set of updates:
+Named configs can be added both from the commandline and from Python, after which they are treated as a set of updates:

 .. code-block:: bash